mt-kelvintaywl/weather_data/README.md

 ## Tying it all together: Query

 Awesome, we can now query our datasets in S3 through Athena now.
-This

 Head to the AWS Athena console, and select the `examples` AWS Glue database, and the `weather` table.